colonyos/pycolonies/README.md

 ```

 ## Calling a function
 To execute a function, a function specification must be submitted to the Colonies server.
-The function is then executed by a so-called executor that may reside anywhere on the Internet, for example in a Kubernetes Pod, an IoT device, a virtual machine on an edge server, or a smart phone.
-The Colonies server acts a mediator, matching function specification with suitable executors.
+The function is then executed by a so-called executor that may reside anywhere on the Internet, for example in a Kubernetes Pod, an IoT device, a virtual machine on an edge server, or a smartphone.
+The Colonies server acts as a mediator, matching function specification with suitable executors.

 ![Simplified architecture](docs/images/colonies_arch_simple.png)

 After a function specification has been submitted, a process is created on the Colonies server.
-A process in this case is not a operating system process or anything like that, but rather a database entry containing instructions how to execute the function.
+A process in this case is not an operating system process or anything like that, but rather a database entry containing instructions how to execute the function.
 It also contains contextual information such as execution status, priority, submission time, and environmental variables, input and output values etc. An executor then uses the Colonies HTTP API to manipulate process information, e.g. closing the process after executing the specified function.

 Below is an example of function specification.
 ```json